FormalEvolve: Neuro-Symbolic Evolutionary Search for Diverse Autoformalization: Analysis

 \subsubsection{Representative early semantic hits and baseline-miss instances}

 On each benchmark, there are 16 instances where Compile+Semantic Repair has zero \texttt{semantic\_ok} at $T{=}100$ while FormalEvolve attains a positive \texttt{semantic\_ok} count.
 Conversely, there are 4 such instances where the baseline hits but FormalEvolve misses on CombiBench, and 3 on ProofNet.
 To ground the aggregate patterns above and illustrate non-dominance, Table~\ref{tab:early-wins} lists representative instances in both directions: where FormalEvolve reaches a semantically consistent compilable statement substantially earlier than the baseline (or the baseline has no hit within $T=100$ calls), and where the baseline hits but FormalEvolve misses within the same call budget.
-These examples are computed from the debited-call logs and correspond to the below-diagonal and right-edge regions in Figure~\ref{fig:main-curves}(b).
+These examples are computed from the debited-call logs under the same budget.

 Across both benchmarks, FormalEvolve improves coverage and reduces concentration (see Table~\ref{tab:full-hit100} and Figures~\ref{fig:uniformity-filtered}--\ref{fig:uniformity-gini}).